-Services and charges vary for different properties.
+Please keep in mind that services and charges vary for different properties.
 We can give you an estimate or quote if you call us with details.

 Remember you will also need to pay a variety of other expenses such as stamp duty land tax, Land Registry fees, VAT and search fees.
 We will set these out for you.

 What we will need from you